mattermost/calls-offloader/docs/performance.md

 ### Benchmarks

-These are the results of a series of benchmarks that was conducted to verify the scalability capabilities of the service.
+These are the results of a series of benchmarks that were conducted to verify the scalability capabilities of the service.
 All tests were executed on a AWS EC2 `c6i.2xlarge` instance which is the recommended instance class and size (`8vCPU / 16GB RAM`) for Calls recordings:

 | Profile | Concurrency | CPU (avg) | Memory (avg) | Recording size (avg) |
 |--------:|------------:|----------:|-------------:|---------------------:|